NorthernMan54/node-red-contrib-homebridge-automation/README.md

 - Fix for a crash when events are received by an accessory with multiple services.

+### May 9, 2019 - Version 0.0.43

+- Added retries for registering of events during startup.  ( 1000 retries, retry delay of 30 seconds )

 # Backlog / Roadmap

 * [x] - Update Node Information with Homebridge Accessory Details ( hapEndpoint, deviceType, description )